kokron/skyLine/input_parameter_description.md

 - **do_angular_smooth**: Boolean: apply smoothing filter to implement angular resolution limitations.
 (Default: True)

 - **do_spectral_smooth**: Boolean: apply smoothing filter to implement spectral resolution limitations.
 (Default: False)

+- **kind_spectral_smooth**: Whether the spectral smoothing is done using a top-hat filter or a Gaussian filter ('tophat' or 'gaussian', respectively.
+Default: 'tophat')

 - **cube_mode**: Mode to create the data rectangular cube for 3d maps (irrelevant if do_angular == True).
 Options are:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - 'outer_cube': The lightcone is inscribed in the cube